-Some of these vegetables, such as peas, cabbage, broccoli, radishes and cauliflower, also are considered as fall crops and can be planted in late summer.
+Some of these vegetables, such as peas, cabbage, broccoli, radishes, and cauliflower are also considered fall crops and can be planted in late summer.
 Potatoes, beets, carrots, lettuce, and artichokes are some of the half-hardy types, which typically are followed by the hardy varieties in the garden.

 Planting tender crops

 Tender crops do not tolerate cooler temperatures and are easily damaged by frost.
 As a result, these crops should not be put into the garden until well after any danger of frost.
 More often than not, you should wait at least two to three weeks after the last frost just to be safe.
-Many of these tender varieties require temperatures of at least 65°F. in order to thrive.
+Many of these tender varieties require temperatures of at least 65 degrees F. (18 C.) in order to thrive.
 The most susceptible plants to cold temperatures include: